jkirchhefer/Base-Commerce-Sandbox-Test/README.md

 Added more documentation for the Python set of programs.
 This will soon be completed for the entire suite.

 #### 6/21/19
-The entire suite has been refactored to be more usable and understandable
+The entire suite has been refactored to be more usable and understandable.

 #### 6/18/19
 All the sender programs are now obsolete.
 They have been replaced by the writer and reader programs.